Skip to Main Content

 Getting Started

-Layers in the Table of Contents appear in the order they are stacked, so normally the ones representing the larger entities (states, counties) are placed towards the bottom and smaller features (towns, roads landmarks) are placed toward the top.
+Layers in the Contents appear in the order they are drawn, so normally the ones representing the larger entities (states, counties) are placed towards the bottom and smaller features (towns, roads landmarks) are placed toward the top.
 You can change their order by clicking and dragging them into the position that you want them to be.
-However in this case, if you place the counties on the bottom, you can't really see their borders.
-But if you drag them to the top, they obscure the cities and towns.
-You'll need to change the Symbology for that layer so that it has a border, but no color fill in it.

-Changing a Layer's Symbology
+Changing Layer Symbology

 Creating a Group Layer